michael105/slterm/README.md

 ..
 Did split the sourcefile (one big file with several thousand lines) into smaller pieces.
 Hopefully hacking st is in the future a little bit more conveniant.
-Honestly, there still are many globals spread over the different source files.
-I'm about to clean this up further.
+There still are many globals spread over the different source files.
+I'm about to tidy this up further.